 Accommodation in a university dormitory will usually be the most affordable option available to you as a PhD student in South Korea.
-The government estimates costs at between ₩320,000 and ₩1,075,000 (roughly equivalent to between $300 and $1000) per semester, varying depending on the number of individuals sharing a dormitory and the provision of other services such as catering.
+The price will depend on the number of people sharing a dormitory and the provision of other services such as catering.

-Your university should be able to offer you some information and advice on the arrangements for its own accommodation as well as the cost and quality of nearby Hasuk and other private options.
-You should contact them early as you may need advance confirmation of accommodation to demonstrate that you have sufficient financial means to support yourself during your studies.
+Your university should be able to offer you some information and advice on the arrangements for its own accommodation as well as the cost and quality of nearby Hasuk Jips and other private options.

 The majority of South Korea is relatively inexpensive to live in, though prices in Seoul can be substantially higher than in other regions.

-Most universities will offer affordable catering on their campuses and a meal from these facilities can cost as little as ₩2,600 ($2.50).
-In general, South Korea’s native cuisine will cost less than food from western restaurant franchises, but either should be affordable.
-The South Korean government estimates the cost of food at roughly ₩300,000 ($300) per month for students using university catering.
+Most universities will offer affordable catering on their campuses and a meal from these facilities can cost as little as ₩2,600 ($2.20).
+In general, South Korea’s native cuisine will cost less than food from Western restaurant franchises, but either should be wallet-friendly.
+The South Korean government estimates the cost of food at roughly ₩300,000 ($255) per month for students using university catering.

 Access to South Korea’s world-leading high-speed internet services will usually cost around ₩26,000 ($22) per month.